Prediction of dynamical systems from time-delayed measurements with self-intersections: Deterministic predictability -- proof of Theorem

 By Corollary \ref{cor:crucial}, $\sigma_k(D_{x,y}) > 0$ for $x,y \in X$ and $\alpha \in \R^m$ such that $\phi_\alpha(x) = \phi_\alpha(y)$ and $\phi_\alpha(Tx) \neq \phi_\alpha(Ty)$.
 Therefore, defining for $n,j \in \N$ the sets

 and

 we have

-Thus, our goal is to prove\footnote{ Note that we do not prove directly the measurability of sets $A_{n}$ and $A_{n, j}$.
+Thus, our goal is to prove\footnote{ Note that we do not check directly the measurability of the sets $A_{n}$ and $A_{n, j}$.
 However, it follows from the proof that their outer Lebesgue measure is zero, hence they are indeed Lebesgue measurable.}